abhaypuri/IFT-6390-KaggleProject1/README.md

 The code kaggle_competition_MLR_scratch.ipynb requires numpy, pandas and matplotlib libraries to run and it has the implementation of Logistic Regression from scratch.

-The code Kaggle_competetion_Sklearn requires numpy, pandas, matplotlib, seaborn and sklearn libraries to run.
+The code Kaggle_competetion_Sklearn_final.ipynb requires numpy, pandas, matplotlib, seaborn and sklearn libraries to run.

 The train data(train.csv) and test data(test.csv) must be uploaded in the Google drive because I used Google Colaboratory for the entire project and it's present under Data folder.